Brain Activity Has Role In Human Aging And Longevity - UrduPoint

 They also analyzed mice with altered genes and examined brain tissue from people who were more than 100 years old when they died.These tests revealed not only that altering neural activity can influence life span, but they also gave clues on the molecular processes that might be involved."An intriguing aspect of our findings," says senior study author Bruce A.

-Yankner, a professor of genetics and neurology at Harvard Medical School, "is that something as transient as the activity state of neural circuits could have such far ranging consequences for physiology and life span."Scientists have known for some time that neural activity affects a range of conditions, including epilepsy and dementia.
+Yankner, a professor of genetics and neurology at Harvard Medical School, "is that something as transient as the activity state of neural circuits could have such far ranging consequences for physiology and life span."Molecular influencers of longevityScientists have known for some time that neural activity affects a range of conditions, including epilepsy and dementia.

 However, while some animal studies have pointed to an effect on aging, it was not clear until now whether this influence might also extend to humans.Signaling by the hormones insulin and insulin-like growth factor (IGF) are already well-known as molecular influencers of longevity.